Liguori Lacombe: Opposition to World War II

 On September 10, 1939, Lacombe broke with the Liberal Party to vote against Canada's entry into World War II.
-He and fellow maverick Liberal Edouard Lacroix introduced an amendment calling for "non-participation" in the war, reflecting some reluctance in French Canada to join Britain in war.
+He and fellow maverick Liberal Édouard Lacroix introduced an amendment calling for "non-participation" in the war, which reflected some reluctance by French Canadians to join Britain in war.
 The two MPs, who proved to be the amendment's only supporters, were condemned in a Globe and Mail editorial the following day as "two French-Canadians who gained eternal distinction by an attitude unworthy of their people and country."

-He stood as an "Independent Liberal" in the 1940 federal election and was re-elected, defeating the official Liberal nominee by almost 2,000 votes.
+He stood as an "Independent Liberal" in the 1940 federal election and was re-elected by defeating the official Liberal nominee by almost 2,000 votes.

 Later that year, Lacombe and Lacroix attempted to lead a revolt of Quebec MPs against the National Resources Mobilization Act.
-The bill gave the government emergency powers to mobilize resources, including manpower for the war effort, called up all men between the ages of 19 and 45 for a thirty-day training period, and required everyone over the age of 16 to register with the government in preparation for a possible draft.
-Lacombe and Lacroix moved an amendment that would have substituted the measures of the act with a statement that Canadian participation in the war must be free, voluntary and moderate.
-The government responded during the debate by insisting that the measures are for home defence only and that there would be no conscription for overseas service.
+The bill gave the government emergency powers to mobilize resources, including manpower for the war effort; called up all men between the ages of 19 and 45 for a thirty-day training period; and required everyone over the age of 16 to register with the government in preparation for a possible draft.
+Lacombe and Lacroix moved an amendment that would have substituted the measures of the act with a statement that Canadian participation in the war must be free, voluntary, and moderate.
+The government responded during the debate by insisting that the measures were for home defence only and that there would be no conscription for overseas service.

 In 1942, Liguiori formed the Parti Canadien to run candidates in two federal by-elections on a platform opposing the imposition of conscription and to oppose Prime Minister William Lyon Mackenzie King's plan to hold a plebiscite on conscription.
-The party stood candidates against Liberal Louis St. Laurent in Quebec East and Gaspard Fauteux in Montreal St. Mary and did well enough to inspire other anti-conscriptionists to form the Bloc populaire canadien later that year.
+The party stood candidates against Liberal Louis St. Laurent in Quebec East and Gaspard Fauteux in Montreal St. Mary and did well enough to inspire other anti-conscriptionists to form the Bloc populaire later that year.

-Lacombe used the party as a platform to campaign for a "no" vote during the April plebiscite on conscription.
-In June he invited Quebec Liberal MPs who opposed conscription to join his party but had no takers, remaining the party's sole MP.
+Lacombe used the party as a platform to campaign for a "no" vote during the April 1942 plebiscite on conscription.
+In June, he invited Quebec Liberal MPs who opposed conscription to join his party but had no takers and so he remained the party's sole MP.

 He subsequently was part of an unofficial "Independents Group" of five anti-conscription MPs led by Frédéric Dorion.